ckeditor/ckeditor4/tests/plugins/wysiwygarea/manual/detachedTwoEditors.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea,toolbar,basicstyles,link,format,sourcearea,elementspath,undo

-1. Open dev console
+**Note:** Open dev console to track eventual errors.

-2. Click "Toggle" button twice.
+1. Click "Toggle" button twice.
 To hide and show the second editor.

 	**Expected:** Editor shows with same data.
 Content is editable.
 Elementspath (at the bottom is updated).